violentmonkey/violentmonkey.github.io/content/api/gm.md

     - `name` *string*

-        The filename to save as.
+        The filename to save to.
+Folders/subpaths aren't supported yet.

 ## GM.*